ID: h-5ff6c5ca

 If hypothesis is true, intervention demonstrate preserved overall cognitive function but exhibit spatial navigation deficits detectable through virtual reality maze testing or real-world navigation assessments

-Expected outcome: demonstrate preserved overall cognitive function but exhibit spatial navigation deficits detectable through virtual reality maze testing or real-world navigation assessments
+Predicted outcome: demonstrate preserved overall cognitive function but exhibit spatial navigation deficits detectable through virtual reality maze testing or real-world

 If hypothesis is true, intervention provide less invasive treatment options